Talpx1/Appunti/README.md

 - React → in progress
 - Flutter → in progress - paused
-- Docker → in progress
+- Docker → in progress - nearly done
+- PHP → in progress

 Planning on taking notes about: